reqshark/nanomsg.iojs/readme.markdown

 nano.socket('bus','raw') || nano.socket('bus', { fam: 'AF_SP_RAW' } ) //raw
 nano.socket('bus', {fam:'af'}) //default AF_SP family socket
 ```
-* `'stream'` *(boolean, default: `false`)*: when `true`, the socket's stream property is a NodeJS Streams 1 and Streams 2 full duplex, meaning `Readable` and `Writeable` compatibility extends from `node v0.10 - v0.12`.
-The principal stability target is always `iojs streams`, a.k.a. the `readable-stream` module fathered by Isaacs.
-See example section above or the [stream API docs](https://github.com/reqshark/nanomsg.iojs#a-writeable-and-a-readable-stream-true) below for additional info.
-* `'asBuffer'` *(boolean, default: `true`)*: return the `value` of a received message as a `String` or a NodeJS `Buffer` object.
-Note that converting from a `Buffer` to a `String` incurs a cost so if you need a `String` (and the `value` can legitimately become a UFT8 string) then you should fetch it as one with `asBuffer: false` and you'll avoid this conversion cost.
-* `'stopBufferOverflow'` *(boolean, default: `false`)*: this is real bad. you try to get a message out and the kernel abort traps your process. this option must be set to true on certain modern kernels. this sucks and will be removed as soon as the `WIP` i/o multiplexing approach is improved and the fix is verified.
 * `'tcpnodelay'` *(boolean, default: `false`)*: see [`socket.tcpnodelay(boolean)`](https://github.com/reqshark/nanomsg.iojs#sockettcpnodelayboolean).
 * `'linger'` *(number, default: `1000`)*: see [`socket.linger(duration)`](https://github.com/reqshark/nanomsg.iojs#socketlingerduration).
 * `'sndbuf'` *(number, default: `128kB`)*: see [`socket.sndbuf(size)`](https://github.com/reqshark/nanomsg.iojs#socketsndbufsize).